andreffs18/violent-python/README.md

 ### Chapter 1 and 2

-All about penetration testing and understaing network.
+All about penetration testing and understanding networks.
 Also, brute-force is fairly used.

-These first chapters contain scripts to:
+These first two chapters contain scripts to:
 - Dictionary attacks
 - Brute force password hash comparisons
-- Open an secure zip files.
+- Open secure zip files
 - Port scanner
 - SSH Botnet
 - FTP Attack